Contact Us 1-800-596-4880

 Authenticate with the credentials of a user with the Organization Administrator permission:

-1. Run the following command, replacing AUTH_SERVER_HOST with the authorization server, for example https://anypoint.mulesoft.com/
+1. Run this command, replacing AUTH_SERVER_HOST with the authorization server, for example https://anypoint.mulesoft.com/

 curl -H \